 3. Pick Your Ideal Location

 Cities are great for Bachelorettes, as they lend themselves to a range of activities and amenities.
 Our favorite Bachelorette town (we may be a little biased), is Asheville, North Carolina, with its stunning mountains, rich history, abundance of beer, delicious food and beautiful art.
 Plus, Asheville Wellness Tours can help you plan; it is what we do best!
 There are so many amazing destinations to choose from, so make sure the location captures the interests of the bride and your tribe.

 Once you have settled on a destination, the next step is to book your accommodations.
 Keeping your budget and getaway vibe in mind, decide on a category of lodging: AirBnB, vacation rental, Bed & Breakfast, Hotel, etc. From there, we recommend presenting a max of 3 options to the bride (and maybe to the group too).
 Remember to keep it simple and don’t overwhelm folks with options or you’ll disappear into the details!

 Topics to discuss: do you prefer to be in the midst of the action or in a peaceful cabin with a view?
 How many bathrooms do you need?
 Is it important to have a kitchen or will you eat out most of the time?

 Pro Tip: Depending on the size of the group, we always recommend staying in a vacation rental when possible.
-You’ll have more opportunities to bond, can stock the fridge and stay in if you’re on a budget (or just want to relax), and there are tons of fun services/experiences that can come to you to simplify the logistics of getting folks from place to place (think Mobile Massage, Essential Oil Blending Workshops, Private Group Yoga Classes, Group Tarot Readings, Cooking Classes, etc).
+You’ll have more opportunities to bond, can stock the fridge and stay in if you’re on a budget (or just want to relax), and there are tons of fun services/experiences that can come to you to simplify the logistics of getting folks from place to place (think Mobile Massage, Private Group Yoga Classes, Tarot Readings, and more).

 5. Plan Your Weekend!